phaptrancao/ctf/HowToInstallArchLinux.md

 + Select `Write` to write the new partition to the disk.
 Type `yes` and choose `Quit` to exit `cgdisk`.

-### (only `Legacy BIOS`) 3.
-Create MBR partition
+### 3. Create MBR partition (only `Legacy BIOS`)

 Type `cfdisk /dev/sda`

 I am going to use `cfdisk` to set up 3 partitions :

-+ Root partition, '/dev/sda1' as primary bootable with size of 25G and ext4 formatted
++ Root partition, `/dev/sda1` as primary bootable with size of 25G and ext4 formatted

-+ Swap partition, '/dev/sda2' as primary with size half of your RAM
++ Swap partition, `/dev/sda2` as primary with size half of your RAM

-+ Logical partition, '/dev/sda5' as your '/home', rest of the space and ext4 formatted.
++ Logical partition, `/dev/sda5` as your '/home', rest of the space and ext4 formatted.

 #### Step 1.
 Create primary partition